leoferres/lipari2019/README.md

 ## Intro

-This is the invited talk for [LocWeb19](https://secs19.lipari.it/).
+This is the invited talk for [Lipari Complex Systems School](https://secs19.lipari.it/), in Lipari, Italy.

 ## Build